karreny/telling-left-from-right/README.md

 ```
 ### Expected output
 MP4 video clips and FLAC audio clips will be downloaded to `<data_dir>/data/video/` and `<data_dir>/data/audio` respectively.
 Download details (including errors) will be logged at `yt-asmr-dl.log`.
-Download errors due to YouTube will also